Ibra6400/Ibra6400-Ibra6400-Udacite-Project5-FEND-Capstone-Travel-App-/README.md

 - npm run build-prod to generate a dist folder for prod
 - npm run start to run the server on port 8081
 **test mode**
+to pass all test the production mode should run first
 - npm run test

 ## Dependencies